cogent3/cogent3/doc/examples/neutral_test.rst

     NineBande    root    0.11  1000000.00
      DogFaced    root    0.18        1.10...

-:Note: The parameter estimates for ``omega`` are highly implausible, reflecting (in this case) our small and uninformative data set.
+.. note:: The parameter estimates for ``omega`` are highly implausible, reflecting (in this case) our small and uninformative data set.

 Get out an annotated tree, it looks just like a tree, but has the maximum-likelihood parameter estimates attached to each tree edge.
 This object can be used for plotting, or to provide starting estimates to a related model.